Options for Women at Higher Risk

 Women at higher risk of breast cancer

-Factors that greatly increase the risk of breast cancer include :
+Factors linked to a high risk of breast cancer include :

-- A BRCA1 or BRCA2 gene mutation (and first-degree relatives of people with BRCA1/2 mutations who have not been tested for BRCA1/2 mutations themselves)
+- A BRCA1 or BRCA2 inherited gene mutation (and first-degree relatives (parents, siblings and children) of people with BRCA1/2 gene mutations who have not been tested for BRCA1/2 gene mutations themselves)

 - A personal history of invasive breast cancer or ductal carcinoma in situ (DCIS)